mikeshihyaolin/face_blurring/README.md

 # Face Blurring
 **Face detection + Face blurring**
 + Detect all the faces in the input video
-+ Blur all the detected faces
++ Blur all the detected faces and save them
-+ Save the blurred-face video

 **Code Author: Shih-Yao (Mike) Lin**